 American Families Face Many Challenges Caring for Loved Ones

-So as demand for long-term care services grow, the financial and emotional impact on American families will increase.
-The American Action Forum report says by 2050, the number of people aged 85 or older will triple, and the number of people using paid long-term care services in any setting will nearly double from 14 million in 2018 to 27 million.
+So as demand for long-term care services grows, the financial and emotional impact on American families will increase.
+The American Action Forum report says that by 2050, the number of people aged 85 or older will triple.
+The number of people using paid long-term care services in any setting will nearly double from 14 million in 2018 to 27 million.

 Yet, despite these facts and common sense, many Americans ignore the problem of longevity.
-Even those people who have planned well for their future retirements tend to ignore long-term care risk.
-The recent downturn in the markets due to the virus crisis shows that even in a good economy other forces can be a strain on your savings and investments.
+Even those people who have planned well for their future retirements tend to ignore long-term care risks.

-“When you see markets drop, as we have numerous times before, being dependent on your assets to pay for future long-term care is problematic.
-We see normal swings in the markets, but on occasion, an unanticipated event, like the COVID-19 crisis, can devastate assets, at least in the short-term.
-Just think of the millions of American families being forced to sell assets to pay for care today, at a loss.
-Often, your ‘loss’ may still be a taxable gain,” said Matt McCann, a nationally recognized Long-Term Care Insurance specialist.
+"When you see markets drop, as we have numerous times before, being dependent on your assets to pay for future long-term care is problematic.
+We see normal swings in the markets, but on occasion, an unanticipated event, like the COVID-19 crisis, can devastate assets, at least in the short term," said Matt McCann, a nationally recognized Long-Term Care Insurance specialist.

 LTC Insurance Offers Guaranteed Benefits and Access to Quality Care

-Those with Long-Term Care Insurance get access to quality care.
-They also tend to get the appropriate care sooner which provides them with a better quality life.
+Not only do people with Long-Term Care Insurance get access to quality care, but they also tend to get the appropriate care sooner, providing them with a better quality of life.

 Amada Senior Care provides a variety of home care services nationwide.
-They also help their clients process Long-Term Care Insurance claims to make it easier on their client’s families.
+They also help their clients process Long-Term Care Insurance claims to simplify their clients' families.

 LTC Insurance is Affordable Income and Asset Protection

-McCann says that despite some talk to the contrary, Long-Term Care Insurance is very affordable.
-Premiums can vary dramatically between companies for the exact same coverage.
+McCann says that despite some talk to the contrary, Long-Term Care Insurance is very affordable, but premiums can vary dramatically between companies for the same coverage.
 Plus, too many insurance agents and financial advisors recommend products or design benefits that are not appropriate.

-“Recently, I spoke to a couple in Texas in their 50s who were told Long-Term Care Insurance would run about $8000 a year.
+"Recently, I spoke to a couple in Texas in their 50s who were told Long-Term Care Insurance would run about $8000 a year.
 This premium quote was for a traditional partnership plan, not a hybrid asset-based policy with a death benefit.
 The actual cost was a fraction of that.
-To say the least, they were delighted.
+To say the least, they were delighted," he said.

-The cost of care is expensive and is increasing year-by-year.
-Most of the cost is labor but the labor costs, based on supply and demand, will continue to grow in the decades ahead.
+The cost of care is expensive and is increasing every year.
+Most of the cost is labor, but the labor costs will continue to grow in the decades ahead based on supply and demand.